 It's always important to cover up anything where contact with water is to be avoided; areas such as air intakes, alternator, coil packs, Electronic Control Unit (ECU) and On-Board Diagnostics (OBD) and any other electrics should all be masked up.
 The best thing for this is cover with a plastic bag, and finish with masking tape or an elastic band.
 It's always better to be safe than sorry.

-If there is any loose dirt or debris present, blast it away with compressed air or use a brush to remove it from your bay.
+If there is any loose dirt or debris present, blast it away with compressed air or use a brush to remove it from your engine bay.

 Now that you've agitated and loosened any embedded grime, hose down the entire engine with a hose or jet wash.

-Now that all of the grime has been removed, use a microfibre to dry the engine off to ensure an even finish without water spots.
+Now that all of the grime has been removed, use a microfibre cloth to dry the engine off to ensure an even finish without water spots.
 Heat from the engine will also aid the drying process.
 Once it's all dry and you're happy, remove the plastic bags and tape and wipe off any excess water that may have accumulated around those areas.

-Now that your engine has been cleaned and dried, it's time to dress the rubbers and plastics to tie everything together.
-We recommend our all-purpose Dressle dressing.
+Now that your engine bay has been cleaned and dried, it's time to dress the rubbers and plastics to tie everything together.
+We recommend our all-purpose dressing Dressle.
 When using Dressle it's important to note that it should be left to cure for around 4-6 hours for full protection, so it's best not to do an engine detail if you need to go on a long road trip right after.
 The way it is used will depend on the finish you want; spray directly on and leave for a gloss finish or buff off until you get the desired matte finish you're after.
-For those more intricate areas, we advise spraying it onto a cloth or foam applicator pad first.
+For those more intricate areas, we advise spraying it onto a microfibre cloth or foam applicator pad first.